2000px-H1N1_Papua_New_Guinea.svg

 Once everything was in order, we had a team of four guys come to help build our’s & Hodgdon’s homes.
 Nearly thirty people came from other national churches to help build as well.
 That was amazing!
 The houses have solar-electric systems for electricity & rain water collection systems for running water.

-4. Learn the Konomala language & culture
+4. Learned the Konomala language & culture

 6. Continue making disciples of Christ

-Discipling leaders of the church will be a continual process during the early years of the church.
+Discipling leaders of the church will be a continual process during these early years of the church.
 As the Holy Spirit leads men to shepherd the church, we will have the privilege of walking through life and ministry alongside them.

 We will continue handing off the ministry to our friends, discipling them, and allowing them to follow the Lord.
 We cannot rush through this.
 Patience will be key, and in light of the future of the church, it is vital that we don’t try to hurry along the process.